kirkmawa/phpqbt/INSTALL.md

 - **It is recommended you create a normal user with full access to just the phpqbt database.**
 - Edit `EMWIN/config.php` to reflect your own database settings and other information

-**Make changes in the following places to account for your own database settings:**

-- `emwin.sh` line 9

 Running phpqbt
 ============